Col-E/Recaf-documentation/use-workspace.md

 If the phantom generation process fails it will emit a message in the console.
 This is rarely the case except for certain intensely obfuscated programs.
 In this situation you may have to provide libraries as secondary resources to use some features.

+In the config window under the _"Assembler"_ tab it can be toggled with the setting _"Generate missing classes"_

 ## Classpath Resource

 The classpath resource is a hidden resource common to all workspaces.
 It allows Recaf to read class files directly from memory.